harmony-one/h/progress/philipp-petzka.md

+2025-02-01 Sat: The Yield Enhancer is ready to be launched.
+Only bridge assets need to be unified to prepare for better liquidity.
+I finalized the DeFi roadmap for Harmony, which will be published within the next few days before the Yield Enhancer launch alongside additional content.
+In addition, I am researching current solutions and trends to identify how a potential interaction with DeFi apps could look in the near future utilizing new technologies such as the use of LLMs, Agents, Wallet abstractions, gamification, and more.
+The goal is to onboard new user groups that are not familiar with DeFi to the Harmony ecosystem.

 2025-01-25 Sat: Given the start of the new year, I prepared an article outlining the DeFi roadmap for Harmony in 2025 and gathered material for a general DeFi-related outlook.
 The Outlook is going to be published in a video format and will cover new trends, the general environment, and previously emerging innovations across the DeFi landscape.

 In addition, to anticipate the launch of the Harmony Yield Enhancer I prepared additional content that can be used for marketing purposes such as an article and raw Twitter content.